-This document describes the Kepler false positive table hosted at the Exoplanet Archive, herein referred to as the "FP table".
-This table is the result of detailed examination by the Kepler False Positive Working Group (FPWG) of declared false positives in the Kepler Object of Interest (KOI) tables (see, for example, Batalha et al. (2012); Rowe et al. (2015); Burke et al. (2014); Mullally et al. (2015); Coughlin et al. (2015b)) at the Exoplanet Archive.
+This document describes the Kepler Certified False Positive table hosted at the Exoplanet Archive1, herein referred to as the "CFP table".
+This table is the result of detailed examination by the Kepler False Positive Working Group (FPWG) of declared false positives in the Kepler Object of Interest (KOI) tables (see, for example, Batalha et al. (2012); Burke et al. (2014); Rowe et al. (2015); Mullally et al. (2015); Coughlin et al. (2015b)) at the Exoplanet Archive.
 A KOI is considered a false positive if it is not due to a planet orbiting the KOI's target star.
-This table contains all KOIs that have a disposition of "FALSE POSITIVE" in any KOI table, even if the disposition is "CANDIDATE" or "CONFIRMED" in a later KOI table.
+The CFP table contains all KOIs in the Exoplanet Archive cumulative KOI table.

-The purpose of the FP table is to provide a list of certified false positive KOIs.
+The purpose of the CFP table is to provide a list of certified false positive KOIs.
 A KOI is certified as a false positive when, in the judgement of the FPWG, there is no plausible planetary interpretation of the observational evidence, which we summarize by saying that the evidence for a false positive is compelling.
 This certification process involves detailed examination using all available data for each KOI, establishing a high-reliability "ground truth" set.
-The FP table can be used to estimate the reliability of, for example, the KOI tables which are created using only Kepler photometric data, so the disposition of individual KOIs may differ in the KOI and FP tables.
-Follow-up observers may find the FP table useful to avoid observing false positives.
+The CFP table can be used to estimate the reliability of, for example, the KOI tables which are created using only Kepler photometric data, so the disposition of individual KOIs may differ in the KOI and CFP tables.
+Follow-up observers may find the CFP table useful to avoid observing false positives.

-The FP table is a work in progress: while all KOIs that were ever dispositioned as false positives have an entry in the table, the time and effort required to certify a false positive means that certifications will be taking place through 2017.
-The initial release of the FP table contains over 1600 certified FPs, which is about half of the KOIs ever dispositioned as false positive in the KOI tables.
-Table columns indicate which KOIs have been examined by the FPWG and their resulting status as certified false positives.
+The CFP table is a work in progress: as of mid 2017, the CFP table contained 2,612 certified FPs, and false positive certifications will be taking place through the remainder of 2017.
+KOIs that have been dispositioned as false positive in at least one KOI table at the Exoplanet Archive are the initial focus of the certification process.
+Attention has also been given to "suspicious" KOIs dispositioned as planet candidates, such as those with very large measured radii.
+Columns in the CFP table indicate which KOIs have been examined by the FPWG and their resulting status as certified false positives.
 In some cases KOIs are marked "PENDING", which means at the time of table delivery further examination is required for certification.
-Updates to the FP table will occur regularly as more KOIs are examined.
+In other cases KOIs are marked "DATA INCONCLUSIVE", which means that the transit signal is not sufficiently strong to distinguish between a good planet or a false positive, and there is no expectation of improved Kepler-based analysis in the future.
+Updates to the CFP table will occur regularly as more KOIs are examined.
 Once a KOI is certified as an FP, we expect changes to its certification status to be very rare.